-At this Committee meeting, the Committee will mainly receive updates from the Consultant on the legislative calendar for 2023, State budget updates, and any additional information from Sacramento on bills discussed in the attached C/CAG Legislative Update.
-The Legislative Committee may want to take positions by vote on bills, which will then be presented to the C/CAG Board for their consideration and action.
+At this Committee meeting, the Committee will mainly receive updates from the Consultant on State budget updates, and any additional information from Sacramento on bills discussed in the attached C/CAG Legislative Update.
+In addition, the consultant will discuss both transportation funding and changes in leadership.